Squish for Java BDD Tutorials

 Test debugging

-Squish offers the possibility to pause an execution of a Test Case at any point in order to check script variables, spy application objects or run custom code in the Squish Script Console.
-To do this, a breakpoint has to be placed before starting the execution, either in the Feature file at any line containing a step or at any line of executed code (i.e., in the middle of step definition code).
+Squish offers the possibility to pause an execution of a Test Case at any point in order to check script variables, spy application objects or run custom code in Squish Script Console.
+To do this, a breakpoint has to be placed before starting the execution, either in the Feature file at any line containing a step, or at any line of executed code (i.e., in the middle of step definition code).

 "Breakpoint in Feature file"